 In the normal course of operations, the Organization may become party to claims and/or lawsuits.
-Management believes losses above amounts already accrued, if any, resulting from claims will not have a material adverse effect on the Organization's financial position.
-However, such losses are difficult to estimate and could have a material impact on the Organization's financial position in a future period.
+Management believes losses above amounts already accrued, if any, resulting from claims are adequately insured and/or will not have a material adverse effect on the Organization's financial position.
+However, such losses are difficult to estimate and the impact from uninsured losses could have a material impact on the Organization's financial position in a future period.